-Risk Class C Risk Class D U3: Influence via user interfaces Commands entered via the user interfaces shall not inadmissibly influence legally relevant software, device-specific parameters and measurement data.
-Specifying Notes: There shall be an unambiguous assignment of each command to an initiated function or data change.
-Commands that are not documented shall have no effect on legally relevant functions, device-specific parameters and measurement data.
-3. The respective parts of the software that interpret commands are considered to be legally relevan software.
-4. In particular, functions of the operating system offered at the user interface shall not influence the legally relevant software, device-specific parameters and measurement data including the configuration of the operating system or other means for their protection. ÷ 5.
-The user shell shall be closed, i.e. the user shall not be able to load programs, write programs or perform commands to the operating system.
+Risk Class C Risk Class D

+U3: Influence via user interfaces

+Commands entered via the user interfaces shall not inadmissibly influence legally relevant software, device-specific parameters and measurement data.

+- 1. There shall be an unambiguous assignment of each command to an initiated function or data change. - 2.
+Commands that are not documented shall have no effect on legally relevant functions, device-specific parameters and measurement data. - 3.
+The respective parts of the software that interpret commands are considered to be legally relevant software. - 4.
+In particular, functions of the operating system offered at the user interface shall not influence the legally relevant software, device-specific parameters and measurement data including the configuration of the operating system or other means for their protection.

+5. The user shell shall be closed, i.e. the user shall not be able to load programs, write programs or perform commands to the operating system.

-Required Documentation: If the instrument has the ability to receive commands, the documentation shall include: Description of commands and their effect on legally relevant software, device-specific parameters and measurement data.
-Description of how the legally relevant software, device-specific parameters and measurement data are protected from being influenced by other inputs.
-In particular, description of how the legally relevant software, device-specific parameters and measurement data are protected from being influenced by other inputs.
-In particular, description of how the legally relevant software, device-specific parameters and measurement data are protected from functions of the operating system offered to the user.
-Required Documentation (in addition to the documentation required for risk class C): Description of protections means against other inputs including functions of the operating system offered to the user.
-Validation Guidance: Checks based on documentation: Check that documented commands are admissible, i.e. that they have an allowed influence on the legally relevant software, device-specific parameters and measurement data).
-Check the protection measures against influences from other commands.
-In particular, check the protection measures against influences from functions of the operating system offered to the user.
-Functional checks: Carry out practical tests (spot checks) with documented commands.
-Check whether there are undocumented commands.
-Validation Guidance (in addition to the guidance for risk class C): Checks based on documentation: Check whether the measures taken and test protocols are appropriate for the high protection level.
-Example of acceptable Solution: A module in the legally relevant software filters out inadmissible commands.
+If the instrument has the ability to receive commands, the documentation shall include:

+- Description of commands and their effect on legally relevant software, device-specific parameters and measurement data. - Description of how the legally relevant software, device-specific parameters and measurement data are protected from being influenced by other inputs. - In particular, description of how the legally relevant software, device-specific parameters and measurement data are protected from functions of the operating system offered to the user.

+Required Documentation (in addition to the documentation required for risk class C):

+Description of protections means against other inputs including functions of the operating system offered to the user.

+- Check that documented commands are admissible, i.e. that they have an allowed influence on the legally relevant software, devicespecific parameters and measurement data). - Check the protection measures against influences from other commands. - In particular, check the protection measures against influences from functions of the operating system offered to the user.

+- Carry out practical tests (spot checks) with documented commands. - Check whether there are undocumented commands.

+Validation Guidance (in addition to the guidance for risk class C):

+Check whether the measures taken and test protocols are appropriate for the high protection level.

+Example of acceptable Solution:

+A module in the legally relevant software filters out inadmissible commands.
 Only this module receives commands, and there is no circumvention of it.
 Any false input is blocked.

-Example of acceptable Solution: For using the measuring system, only an account with restricted permissions is set up.
+Example of acceptable Solution:

+For using the measuring system, only an account with restricted permissions is set up.
 Access to the administrator account is blocked according to U6.